Are you a student looking to start a side hustle to clock some extra cash?

 2. Social Media Marketing

-3. Website Designer/Developer
+3. Website Design and Development

 4. Online Tutoring

 Are you ace your classes and doing well in college?
 There may be other students you can help to score well too and make extra bucks while you’re at it!
 You can tutor your classmates, friends, or even students living across the planet for a reasonable fee.
 You can even expand your teaching base by tutoring children at the elementary or high school level.
 There are also many opportunities to become an online English tutor.
 You need to read, write, and speak English fluently for this.
 Chegg is a good platform to explore getting employment in this niche.

 5. Graphic Designing